mahdava/mimmit-koodaa-workshop-nov-2020/README.md

 The form looks pretty ugly and tiny, doesn't it?
 Shall we make it more pretty and accessible?

+Assignment #1:
-Assignment #1: Create a selector for the `<label>` element and add the following properties in its code block.
+Create a selector for the `<label>` element and add the following properties in its code block.

 ```css
 font-weight: bold;
 ```

+Assignment #2:
-Assignment #2: Create a selector for the form `<input>` element and assign the following properties inside its code blocks.
+Create a selector for the form `<input>` element and assign the following properties inside its code block.

 ```
 min-width: 70%;